nachoSource/reactNativeTaskIm/README.md

 - For cleaner legibility, better dev-experience and project management, redux-saga has been chosen as the preferred variant of this tool for global state handling.
-- Layout and UI design aimed to take after https://matirait.com UI design.
-However, any improvement about data presentation (specially regarding **Company/Person** schema) is welcome since no example has been found in the mentioned website.
+- Layout and UI design aimed to take after https://www.artic.edu UI design.
+However, any improvement about data presentation is welcome.
 - For future upgrades, a series of improvements have been signaled with a `TODO` tag.

 # Getting Started